-Though Book One was not nearly the first RPG for home computers, with Ultima, Wizardry, and SSI’s series of Gold Box games holding the vast majority of the market, it still managed to take a foothold for a franchise to come and sold nearly a hundred thousand copies by 1989.
+Though Book One was not nearly the first RPG for home computers (with Ultima, Wizardry, and SSI’s series of Gold Box games holding the vast majority of the market), it still managed to take a foothold for a new franchise and had sold nearly a hundred thousand copies by 1989.

-Plotwise, the game didn’t invent the wheel.
-From the start, there are hints to some rivalry between two mighty wizards, named Corak and Sheltem, the good one and the bad one respectively.
-The later story falls in line with many popular RPGs of that time, with mixing of sci-fi elements into the fantasy setting.
-So, Corak and Sheltem weren’t actually wizards, but cyborgs, build by higher race of Elders to serve as wardens of the colonised worlds.
-Sheltem had gone rogue and went into hiding, and Corak had been sent to deal with him.
+Plot-wise the game didn’t invent the wheel.
+From the start, there are hints to some rivalry between two mighty wizards named Corak and Sheltem (the good one and the bad one respectively).
+The following story falls in line with many popular RPGs of that time, mixing of sci-fi elements into the fantasy setting.
+So, Corak and Sheltem weren’t actually wizards, but cyborgs built by a higher race of Elders to serve as wardens of the colonized worlds.
+Sheltem had gone rogue and went into hiding, while Corak had been sent to deal with him.
 It is upon the player and his party of six characters to travel the world of Varn (that actually is not a world per se, but a ‘Vehicular Astropod Research Nacelle’), find the main baddie, and follow him to another world.
 There are also lots of sidequests on the way to grind through.

-While the rest of RPGs back then offered a fairly linear gameplay, The Secret of the Inner Sanctum delivers an open world for a player to roam free, only hinting to an end goal.
-Ambiguous directions are written on the statues, scattered through the first city of the game, but a player may choose to go anywhere in the world he wants.
+While the rest of RPGs back then have had a pretty linear gameplay, The Secret of the Inner Sanctum delivered an open world for a player to roam free, only hinting to an end goal.
+Ambiguous directions are written on the statues that scattered through the first city of the game, but a player may choose to go anywhere in the world he wants.
 There are plenty of places to go: five cities, dungeons, caves, castles, and vast open spaces, like deserts, mountains, woods, and glaciers.

-All this beauty is divided into locations, 16×16 squares each, which the player has to map on her own.
+All this beauty is divided into locations (16×16 squares each), which the player has to map on her own.
 No built-in minimap included.
-Just mapping the huge world, filled with secret passages, invisible barriers, traps, and teleports can take dozens of playtime hours.
-Experienced players by then were already used to draw their own maps — Wizardry, for example, despised the concept of automapping from the get-go, but there is a difference, whether you conquer a linear dungeon level by level, or roam free through a huge and deceitful open world.
+Just mapping the huge world filled with secret passages, invisible barriers, traps, and teleports can take dozens of playtime hours.
+Experienced players were already used to draw their own maps by then: Wizardry, for example, despised the concept of automapping from the get-go.
+But there is a difference, whether you conquer a linear dungeon level by level, or roam a vast and deceitful open world.

 Although it is easier to get lost in the world of Might & Magic, the gameplay itself has a slightly more forgiving attitude towards the player.
-While Wizardry did not tolerate the death of a whole party, making the player start the game all over again, The Secret of the Inner Sanctum allows returning to the last save in case of an epic failure.
-Saving the game has been allowed only while visiting an inn, and the smartest thing to do is to save quite often: Might & Magic Book One turns out to be a pretty tough game.
+While Wizardry doesn’t tolerate party wipes, making the player start the game all over again, The Secret of the Inner Sanctum allows returning to the last save in case of an epic failure.
+Saving the game is allowed only while visiting an inn, and the smartest thing to do is to save quite often: Might & Magic Book One turns out to be a pretty tough game nevertheless.
 Random unscaled encounters may catch even the high leveled party off guard, but they are especially exhausting at the beginning, giving the starting equipment of playable characters sucks badly.

-The only way to get through the rough start, as I’ve figured, is to find the regular encounter with respawning monsters, that are possible to beat, and to grind it repeatedly until a sufficient amount of experience has been gathered.
-Most of the side-quests are also replayable, so the road to victory has been paved through loops and repeats, apparently.
+The only way to get through the rough start is to find any regular encounter with beatable monsters and grind it repeatedly until a sufficient amount of experience has been gathered.
+Most of the sidequests are also replayable, so the road to victory has been paved through loops and repeats.

-The game has six character classes, two magic schools, and classical D&D-like stat system.
-There is no skill system, but there is an option to choose gender and alignment of the character— it has some minor consequences to a playthrough, mainly considering rewards to some quests.
-Oh, and boyhood does suffer here in the city of Portsmith: all the male characters are receiving damage while visiting the city, which is populated strictly by women.
+The game has six character classes, two magic schools, and a classical D&D-like stat system.
+There is no skill system, but there is an option to choose gender and alignment of the character—they have some minor consequences to a playthrough, mainly considering rewards to some quests.
+For example, all the male characters are receiving damage while visiting the city of Portsmith, which is populated strictly by women.
 Just a fun fact.

-It isn’t enough to beat a certain amount of baddies in turn-based combat, to earn yourself a level-up.
-Experience is getting earned, and that’s fine, but in order to achieve meaningful progress and raise your stats, there is a cost in gold to be paid first.
-Training centers offer such a service, and this has been roughly the way leveling up in Might & Magic franchise has worked since.
+It’s not enough beating a certain amount of baddies in turn-based combat to earn yourself a level-up.
+Experience is gained, and that’s fine.
+But in order to achieve meaningful progress and raise your stats, there is a cost in gold to be paid first.
+Training centers offer such service, and that’s how leveling up in the Might & Magic franchise has been working ever since.

-Another one of a distinct features of the franchise, that had appeared in Book One, is a character’s age.
-Your heroes are getting old, and that was quite a problem in the vast open world.
+Another one of the distinct features of the franchise that had appeared in Book One is a character’s age.
+Your heroes are getting old, and that is quite a problem in the vast open world.
 It may be quite annoying to grind through hundreds of difficult battles, redraw thousands of maps, invest dozens of gaming hours into leveling up, and get a bunch of sixty-year-old elder party in the end.
-Yes, the age does have an effect on the character stats.
+Yes, age does have an effect on the character stats.
 The only salvation to this is a fountain of youth, of all of the things.
 You just have to find it first…

-All in all, Might & Magic Book One was a solid, strong and perspective game back then, on the day of its release.
-It got slightly better with each port and rerelease, with NES version being the prettiest and the best sounding one.
+All in all, Might & Magic Book One was a solid, strong, and perspective game back then on the day of its release.
+It had gotten slightly better with each port and rerelease, with the NES version being the prettiest and the best sounding one.
 But nowadays, as far as I am concerned, this game is mostly unplayable.
-It’s hard and unfair in its random battles, it’s time-consuming and confusing with all of the self-mapping, it’s just uncomfortable to play.
-Maybe I am spoiled though, and you can beat it in no time, being the hardcore RPG enthusiast as you are.
+It’s hard and unfair in its random battles, it’s time-consuming and confusing with all of the self-mapping, and moreover, it’s just uncomfortable to play.
+Maybe I am spoiled, though, and you can beat it in no time, being the hardcore RPG enthusiast as you are.
 Try it yourself.
 I dare you.

 The next Might & Magic game, luckily, took the formula of its predecessor and made it much much better.